ibm-cloud-docs/vpc/bare_metal_server_manage.md

 # Managing Bare Metal Servers for VPC
 {: #managing-bare-metal-servers}

-You can manage your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by performing tasks such as start, stop, restart, and delete bare metal server.
+You can manage your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by performing tasks such as start, stop, update firmware, reboot, and delete bare metal server.
 {: shortdesc}

-Updating the firmware for a bare metal server is a beta feature that is available for evaluation and testing purposes.
+Update firmware is a beta feature that is available for evaluation and testing purposes.
 {: beta}

 You can perform the following actions by using the UI, CLI, and API.